 The vitals in a project mirror important details of the case.
 The vitals reflect information entered somewhere else in the project and make it accessible at a glance.
 Nearly any field in your project can be summarized in a vital.
 Popular vitals include Statute of Limitations date and Meds and Expenses totals.
 The number and choice of vitals is dependent on the project type built in the Customs Editor.
 A project can have up to fifteen vitals.

-Vitals are listed in the top right of your project, next to phases and any project hashtags.
+Vitals are listed in the top right of your project, next to phases and any project tags.
 Clicking on any vital in this list will take you to the relevant section.

 You can click on “More Vitals” to open the vitals window and view all of the project’s vitals.